When you think about it, identity is a big issue. In fact it might be safe to go so far as to say that identity is the big issue.

 Those two lines will have very different sets of questions to answer.

-And it all boils down to our identity first.
+And it all first boils down to our identity, and where our citizenship lies.
 What we do comes after that.